-The information herein on "What To Eat When Gluten-Free Is Not Enough" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "What To Eat When Gluten-Free Is Not Enough" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Presently Matriculated: ICHS: MSN* FNP (Family Nurse Practitioner Program)